Robust Variational Physics-Informed Neural Networks: Numerical examples

-} \keko{Figure~\ref{fig:smooth_spectral_strong_50} shows the numerical results obtained with RVPINNs with $50$ sinusoidal test functions and strong imposition of the BCs.
+Figure~\ref{fig:smooth_spectral_strong_50} shows the numerical results obtained with RVPINNs with $50$ sinusoidal test functions and strong imposition of the BCs.
 We observe a good performance of the RVPINNs strategy, obtaining an accurate approximation of the analytical solution, as shown in Figure~\ref{fig:smooth_spectral_a}.
 Moreover, we observe a perfect match between the quantities $\|u-u_\theta\|_U$, $\|\phi\|_V$, and $\sqrt{\mathcal{L}^\phi_r(u_\theta)}$ as shown in figures~\ref{fig:smooth_spectral_b} and ~\ref{fig:smooth_spectral_c} where, in particular, the last one shows a perfect correlation between the true error and the square root of the loss functional.
+Here, we compute $\|\phi\|_V$ employing the right-hand-side of \eqref{eq:residual_computation}.
+Note that $\|\phi\|_V$ and $\sqrt{\mathcal{L}^\phi_r(u_\theta)}$ coincide when strongly imposing BCs.
 Figure~\ref{fig:smooth_FEM_strong_100} shows an almost identical behavior when considering $100$ FE test functions and strong imposition of BCs.
-We obtain similar results when considering the constrained imposition of BCs, but we omit them here for brevity.\\ Note that in the case of pure diffusive problems, the continuity constant $\mu$ and the inf-sup stability constant $\alpha$ are equal to one when considering the $H^1$-seminorm (cf.~\eqref{eq:boundedness_DAR} and \eqref{eq:inf_sup_DAR}).
+We obtain similar results when considering the weak imposition of BCs, but we omit them here for brevity.\\ Note that in the case of pure diffusive problems, the continuity constant $\mu$ and the inf-sup stability constant $\alpha$ are equal to one when considering the $H^1$-seminorm (cf.~\eqref{eq:boundedness_DAR} and \eqref{eq:inf_sup_DAR}).
 Therefore, $\|\phi\|_V$ always defines a lower bound for the error (cf.~\eqref{eq:aposteriori_lower}) and an upper bound up to a constant close to one if the oscillation term in \eqref{eq:aposteriori_reliability_2} is sufficiently small.
-These theoretical considerations are confirmed in figures~\ref{fig:smooth_spectral_strong_50} and \ref{fig:smooth_FEM_strong_100}\\ Finally, to show the effect of the oscillation term \eqref{eq:aposteriori_reliability_2}, Figure~\ref{fig:smooth_FEM_strong_5} shows the results obtained with only five test FE basis functions.
-Figure~\ref{fig:smooth_FEM_strong_5_b} reveals that the estimation is not robust after (approximately) $100$ iterations and only becomes a lower bound, as the DNN has reached (up to implementation precision) a solution of the Petrov-Galerkin problem ~\eqref{eq:PG}.}
+These theoretical considerations are confirmed in figures~\ref{fig:smooth_spectral_strong_50} and \ref{fig:smooth_FEM_strong_100}.\\ Finally, to show the effect of the oscillation term \eqref{eq:aposteriori_reliability_2}, Figure~\ref{fig:smooth_FEM_strong_5} shows the results obtained with only five test FE basis functions.
+Figure~\ref{fig:smooth_FEM_strong_5_b} reveals that the estimation is not robust after (approximately) $100$ iterations and only becomes a lower bound, as the DNN has reached (up to implementation precision) a solution of the Petrov-Galerkin problem ~\eqref{eq:PG}.